Blomsterflor

 The existing paths in the Botanical Garden need refurbishment to handle and improve accessibility for the garden's many visitors.
 Additionally, a rainwater simulation has shown the need for better drainage of the paths in case of heavy downpours, which unfortunately, we are likely to experience more frequently in the future.

-To keep the garden open to guests throughout the renovation period, the refurbishment will be carried out in three phases until 2025.
-The first phase has been successfully completed, and we are now entering the second phase of the project.
-This means that the main entrance, the Botanical Garden shop, and the area around the Palm House and Butterfly House will be closed off at times until November 2024.
+To keep the garden open to guests throughout the renovation period, the refurbishment will be carried out in phases until 2025.
+The first phases have been successfully completed, and we are now entering the final phases of the project.
+This means that the entrance to the Botanical Garden through the courtyard at the Natural History Museum, as well as the area around the Palm House, the Butterfly House, and the Greenhouse, will be closed off at times until September 2025.

 We will continuously update the map of the Botanical Garden below so that you can always orient yourself before and during your visit.
 Additionally, extra signage in the garden will guide visitors in the right direction.